shakes76/PatternAnalysis-2023/recognition/facebook-classification-s46406619/README.md

 We use a multi-layer graph-covolutional network (GCN) to classify the Facebook Large Page-Page Network dataset.

+## Preprocessing & Training

+The given dataset consists of 22470 128-dimensional feature vertices along with a list of 342004 bi-directional edges.
+No data preprocessing (i.e. dimensionality reduction) was performed upon the dataset whatsoever prior to training, so as to retain all the variance.
+A standard train/test split of 0.8/0.2 was used to gain accurate and worthwhile results.

+The model completed training over 100 epochs in 44.46 seconds with a training accuracy of 96.79%.
+See below a graph of the model's training accuracy and loss over said 100 epochs.

+![training](images/training.png?raw=true)

 ## Results

-See below a graph of the model's steady training accuracy and loss over 100 epochs.

-![training](images/training.png?raw=true)

-The model completed training after 100 epochs with a 96.79% accuracy on the training set.
-Moreover, the model achieved an accuracy of 95.25% on the test set.
-Thus, overfitting was avoided.
-These results were further visualised through the use of a t-SNE embedding.
-Both the original 128-dimensional dataset and the 16-dimensional embeddings produced after training the model were reduced via t-SNE dimensionality reduction to two dimensions.
-The results are shown below.
+The model achieved an overall accuracy of 95.25% on the test set.
+Thus, overfitting was completely avoided.
+These results can be visualised through the use of t-SNE dimensionality reduction.
+Below we can see a 2D representation of the full dataset with labeled classes.
+Additionally, we see a 2D representation of the embeddings of the test set obtained by the model during prediction, with both the true and predicted labels coloured accordingly.

 ![embeddings](images/embeddings.png?raw=true)

-We clearly see that the GCN model has efficiently clustered the dataset by class.
+We can clearly see that the vertices of this dataset are highly clustered, and the model has learnt that effectively.
+Furthermore, the GCN model has emphasised the class clustering heavily, and thus eliminated the vast majority of class outliers.

-## Preprocessing

-*Describe any specific pre-processing you have used with references if any.
-Justify your training, validation and testing splits of the data.*

 ## Dependencies

 *It should also list any dependencies required, including versions and address reproduciblility of results, if applicable.*

+* numpy 1.23.2
+* torch 2.0.1
+* torch-geometric 2.3.1
+* matplotlib 3.5.3